-Reflective report Assessment Contains a clear, systematic description of the internship organisation and the □ Fulfilled role of the intern □ Not fulfilled The learning goals listed were formulated using SMART, substantiated and □ Fulfilled analysed clearly □ Not fulfilled For each type of learning goal (academic, personal, and content learning goal) □ Fulfilled at least one relevant learning moment was systematically described and analysed whereby attention was given to the intern's behaviour and role, the behaviour and role of the other person (e.g., supervisor, client, etc.), and the context of the internship □ Not fulfilled The organisation supervisor's feedback on the intern's professional behaviour □ Fulfilled was analysed by systematically describing one meaningful interaction situation (such a collaboration, feedback, etc.) to reflect on it and draw conclusions in for future professional behaviour □ Not fulfilled Attention was given to future professional development in the form of new □ Fulfilled learning goals (SMART). □ Not fulfilled Total assessment of the reflective report □ Fulfilled □ Not fulfilled Remarks: What compliment and/or advice would you give this intern for the future?
+Reflective report Assessment 1.
+Contains a clear, systematic description of the internship organisation and the role of the intern □ Fulfilled □ Not fulfilled 2.
+The learning goals listed were formulated using SMART, substantiated and analysed clearly □ Fulfilled Not fulfilled 3.
+For each type of learning goal (academic, personal, and content □ Fulfilled learning goal) at least one relevant learning moment was systematically described and analysed whereby attention was given to □ Not fulfilled the intern's behaviour and role, the behaviour and role of the other person (e.g., supervisor, client, etc.), and the context of the internship 4.
+The organisation supervisor's feedback on the intern's professional □ Fulfilled behaviour was analysed by systematically describing one meaningful □ Not fulfilled interaction situation (such a collaboration, feedback, etc.) to reflect on it and draw conclusions in for future professional behaviour 5.
+Attention was given to future professional development in the form of new learning goals (SMART). □ Fulfilled □ Not fulfilled

+Total assessment of the reflective report □ Fulfilled The total assessment of the reflective report is assessed with "fulfilled" when all five criteria above are assessed as "fulfilled" □ Not fulfilled Remarks: What compliment and/or advice would you give this intern for the future?